NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 There is no need for DNS client (resolver) Cookies to be interoperable across different implementations.
 Each client need only be able to recognize its own cookies.
-However, this document does contain recommendations for constructing Client Cookies in a Client protecting fashion.
+However, this document does contain recommendations for constructing Client Cookies in a client protecting fashion.

 ## Terminology and Definitions